foundry-rs/book/src/forge/differential-ffi-testing.md

 ```

 #### Differential testing against a known edge case
-Differential tests are not always fuzzed -- they are also useful for testing knowj edge cases.
-In the case of this Merkle repository, the initial implementation of the `log2ceil` function did not work for certain arrays whose lengths were close to a power of 2 (like 129).
-As a safety check, a test is always run against an array of this length.
+Differential tests are not always fuzzed -- they are also useful for testing known edge cases.
+In the case of the Murky codebase, the initial implementation of the `log2ceil` function did not work for certain arrays whose lengths were close to a power of 2 (like 129).
+As a safety check, a test is always run against an array of this length and compared to the TypeScript implementation.
 You can see the full test [here](https://github.com/dmfxyz/murky/blob/main/differential_testing/test/DifferentialTests.t.sol#L21).

 #### Standardized Testing against reference data